 In sub-Saharan Africa 573 million people still live in the dark.

-Over the years Safisana has developed into an innovative and leading player across the circular economy and global waste management community and has growing ambitions for the next decade.
-With our circular business model now being ready to be replicated, we are determined to roll out a network of locally embedded Safisana recycling plants.
-With a growing pipeline of serious business opportunities in and beyond Ghana, our concerted plans for the next decade will fast-track our scaling ambitions.
+Over the years Safisana has become an innovative leading player across the circular economy and global waste management community.
+With our circular business model now being ready for replication, we are determined to roll out a network of locally embedded Safisana recycling plants.
+Our growing pipeline of serious business opportunities in and beyond Ghana will fast-track our scaling ambitions over the next decade.

-We are a business-driven social venture that seeks to innovate and cuts across the traditional silos of business, development and aid approaches.
-We strongly believe that the growing global crisis on climate, food, health, wrapped up within the urbanisation trend, demands cost-effective circular business solutions, developed through collaboration and public private partnerships.
+We are an innovative business-driven social venture that seeks to innovate and cuts across the traditional silos of business, development and aid approaches.
+We strongly believe that the growing global crisis on climate, food, and health, wrapped up within the urbanisation demographic trend, demands cost-effective circular business solutions.
 To accommodate innovation and acceleration, the Safisana Foundation, set up with the support of the Bill and Melinda Gates Foundation, focusses on capacity building, raising awareness, knowledge sharing and education.
-We continue to partner with national and local governments, civil society, the private sector, research and academia to ensure we approach each step in a multifaceted holistic manner.
+We partner with national and local governments, civil society, the private sector, research and academia through public private partnerships to ensure every step is taken in a multifaceted holistic manner.

 Frodo van Oostveen CEO of World Waternet